Comparisons11 min read

 SoFi vs Fidelity 2026: Which Investment Platform Actually Wins?

-I've spent real time digging into both platforms this year, and the choice isn't as obvious as most comparisons make it sound.
-SoFi has grown up considerably — it's not just a student loan app that learned to buy stocks.
-Fidelity hasn't stood still either.
-Whether you're a first-time investor trying to finally get off the sidelines or a DIY trader managing a serious portfolio, this breakdown will tell you exactly where each platform earns its keep — and where it falls flat.
+I've spent real time testing both platforms this year, and the choice isn't as straightforward as people make it sound.
+SoFi has matured considerably — it's way more than just a student loan app that learned to trade stocks.
+Fidelity hasn't been sitting still either.
+Whether you're finally getting started with investing or managing a substantial portfolio on your own, this breakdown will show you exactly where each platform shines and where it stumbles.

 Quick Comparison Table: SoFi vs Fidelity 2026